cartesi/docs/cartesi-rollups/tutorials/ether-wallet.md

 ## Build and run the application

-With Docker running, “build your backend” application by running:
+With Docker running, [build your backend application](../development/building-the-application.md) by running:

 ```shell
 cartesi build